Louis-de-Lavenne-de-Choulot/ALGOSUP_2022_Project_4_F/docs/FunctionalRequirements.md

 <summary>Scenario settings</summary>

 - Number of students
-- Organization level (some student might waste time on gathering their holdings, going in the wrong direction, etc..)
+- Organization level (some student might waste time on gathering their holdings, or maybe they will be confused, etc..)
 </details>

 <details>